J-F-Liu/knowledge/src/Computer/programming.md

 stack memory can be managed far faster in both the short- and long-term than heap memory.

 When writing performance-sensitive code, there’s no alternative to measuring your code.
 If you didn’t write a benchmark, you don’t care about it’s performance You should never rely on your instincts when a microsecond is an eternity.

+## Error Handling
+Things are always going wrong, as I’m sure you’ve noticed, and that applies to our programs too.
+An Option type indicates that there may or may not be an answer.
+A Result can be one of two possible variants.
+It can be either Ok(x), meaning “the answer is x”, or it can be Err(e), meaning “couldn’t get the answer because error e happened”.

+## Testing

+It’s worse to have bad mocks than no mocks, because they give you a wrong feeling of confidence in your tests—especially when mocks increase test coverage.
+Mocking adds complexity, is hard to maintain, introduces its own bugs, doesn't test what should be tested and creates a false sense of security.
+Especially when mocking services from other teams.
+Just had the case and bugs just showed up in e2e test by a qa team.

+There are several things you can do instead of mocking:

+- More unit testing
+- Easier to Test IO
+- Just do IO
+- Separation of logic and services / IO
+- E2E integration tests

 ### Articles